-Information in respect of transactions involving the fund's assets must also be notified to the CMVM.
+The CMVM must also be notified of information in respect of transactions involving the fund's assets.

-13.5 Custodians
+11.5 Custodians

-Custodians are notably subject to the following duties: (i) hold the assets in escrow; (ii) custody or registration of the assets, as applicable; (iii) perform the operations related to the assets upon request by the managing entity; and (iv) supervise the participants and the managing entity.
+Custodians are notably subject to the following duties: (i) holding the assets in escrow; (ii) having custody or registering the assets, as applicable; (iii)

+performing the operations related to the assets upon request by the managing entity; and (iv) supervising the participants and the managing entity.

-13.6 Undertakings for collective investments in transferable securities (UCITS)
+11.6 Undertakings for collective investments in transferable securities (UCITS)